DSP-on-Wine/red-wine-quality/README.md

    - Load dataset into the database.
    - Write SQL queries for data retrieval.

-7.a **First project demo**
-For the requirements of first defense of the project, refer to the `Follow-up Session 1` section of the ReadMe.

 8. **Grafana Dashboard Creation**

    - Configure Grafana to connect with PostgreSQL.